a-windisch/cellular_automata/README.md

 This should be enough to get you started implementing your own cellular automaton and studying its properties.
 The most fascinating aspect about rule 110 is, that it is a Turing complete automaton [[1]](https://web.archive.org/web/20160528014857/http://www.complex-systems.com/pdf/15-1-1.pdf).
 This rule is readily implemented and is fun to play with.
 I do hope that you enjoy this subject as much as I do!
-Have fun playing with cellular automata :-) (feel free to contact me using the email address above).
+Have fun playing with cellular automata :-) Feel free to contact me using the email address above or find me on [LinkedIn](https://www.linkedin.com/in/andreas-windisch-physics/) and connect.

 ## 3. rule110.f90
 This file contains a few lines of code that implement rule 110 in Fortran.